Mick Aston: Sculpture at Bristol University

 A bronze bust of Mick Aston was unveiled at the University of Bristol on 26 March 2018.
 The bust, created by sculptor Alex Peter, has been installed at the Department of Anthropology and Archaeology in a ceremony that his former partner Teresa Hall and colleagues attended.
-Aston worked at the University for more than 25 years and was a familiar face on Time Team for 19 years.
+Aston worked at the university for more than 25 years and was a familiar face on Time Team for 19 years.
 Sculptor Alex Peter said: "To acknowledge Aston for his academic contributions is a beautiful and a very meaningful thing."
 Fellow archaeologist Mark Horton stated: "Mick was such an amazing archaeologist in so many different ways."
-The public can view the bust by contacting the School of Arts.